Johansoltoft/johansoltoft.github.io/_pages/about.md

 <style>
   /* Base styles for all devices */
   .responsive-div {
-    flex-basis: 31%; /* Adjusted to take roughly one-third of the row */
+    flex: 1 1 31%; /* Adjusted to take roughly one-third of the row */
     max-width: 31%; /* Aligns with flex-basis */
     box-sizing: border-box; /* Includes padding and border in the element's total width and height */
     padding: 10px; /* Space inside the div */